kundajelab/chipseq_pipeline/README.md

 ### Peak calling method

-Define peak calling method with `-callpeak [METHOD]`, choose `[METHOD]` in `[spp, macs2]`.
-You can also choose both like `-callpeak spp,macs2` (default).
+Peak calling with SPP and signal track generation with MACS2 are by default.
+To turn off SPP or MACS2, use `-no_spp` or `-no_macs2`,respectively.
 If you want to call peaks on true/pooled replicates (not on pseudoreplicates or pooled pseudoreplicate) only, add `-true_rep`.

-Both spp and macs2 generate peaks but signal tracks (pvalue and fold enrichment) are generated from macs2 only.
-IDR analysis will take peaks from spp.
-For spp, no additional parameter is required.
+Both SPP and MACS2 generate peaks but signal tracks (pvalue and fold enrichment) are generated from MACS2 only.
+IDR analysis will take peaks from SPP.
+For SPP, no additional parameter is required.
 For macs2, define additional parameters (`-chrsz`, `-gensz`).

-Example for both spp and macs2 (you can omit `-callpeak spp,macs2` since it's by default):
+Example for both SPP and MACS2
 ```
 $ bds chipseq.bds \
 ...
--callpeak spp,macs2 \
 -chrsz /DATA/hg19.chrom.sizes \
 -gensz hs
 ```
 Seq is the directory where reference genome files exist.
 Chrsz is chrome sizes file.
 Gensz is hs for human and mm for mouse.

-If you don't want IDR analysis and want to get peaks and signal tracks from macs2 only:
+If you don't want SPP peaks and IDR on them and want to get peaks and signal tracks from MACS2:
 ```
--callpeak macs2 -chrsz /DATA/hg19.chrom.sizes -gensz hs
+-no_spp -chrsz /DATA/hg19.chrom.sizes -gensz hs
 ```

-If you don't want to get peaks and signal tracks from macs2:
+If you don't want to get peaks and signal tracks from MACS2:
 ```
--callpeak spp
+-no_macs2
 ```